 Can I Claim Bankruptcy a Second Time?

 you have ceased making your payments as they generally come due; or

 A third time bankrupt is not eligible for an automatic discharge.
 Your trustee will have to apply to the Court for a bankruptcy discharge hearing.

-Powell Associates Ltd. is a Licensed Insolvency Trustee (LIT) focused on providing debt settlement, proposal and bankruptcy solutions for individuals and businesses.
-We offer free consultations to review your personal financial situation and practical debt resolution options.
-Contact us to discuss your situation over the phone or book an appointment to meet us face-to-face in Saint John, Moncton, Fredericton, Charlottetown or Dartmouth - it's your choice.
+We offer free consultations to review your financial situation and practical debt resolution options.
+Contact us to discuss your situation over the phone, a video chat, or in-person in Saint John, Moncton, Fredericton, Charlottetown, Dartmouth, or Miramichi.